A VP, Insider Threat Manager at one of the major, top five largest U.S. banks has contributed to this post.

 2) Identify your crown jewels

 Starting an insider threat program begins by identifying the company’s most valuable assets and then assessing the risk of potential loss due to insiders.
 This includes people (human capital), information/data, intellectual property, technology, essential equipment, or the reputation of the company itself.
-In the case of reputation, identifying what activity by the employee would cause damage to this are as essential.
+In the case of reputation, identifying what activity by the employee would cause damage to this is essential.

 Once the most valuable assets are identified, continue by identifying processes and capabilities to monitor users, data, and assets according to the risk they present to the organization.
 An insider threat program is much more than a data loss prevention (DLP) program.

 Monitoring predefined policy violations (e.g. tracking files marked as “confidential”) is not sufficient.
 Legacy DLP solutions’ biggest limitation is that incidents easily go undetected when there is no ability to go back and see non-policy violating events nor the full picture.
-DLP solutions shows limited context on what the user was doing and what the user’s intention was, even when a policy has been violated.
+DLP solutions show limited context on what the user was doing and what the user’s intention was, even when a policy has been violated.

 As an organization it is critical to have the ability to go back in time and answer: “Who has leaked this piece of info?”
 By only capturing policy violating events, one would not have the capability to answer the question and the information is lost forever.